theflashbum/fcss/ReadMe.txt

 trace(styleSheetCollection.getSelector("demoStyle"));

 ** TextFieldFactory **
-// In order to have the TextFieldFactory work you must have at least 1 StyleSheet in the StyleSheetManager.
+// This assumes you are using the StyleSheetManager.
+If not you will have to
+// create a new FStyleSheet, parse css data then pass that into the factory.

+// Create a new factory and pass in a reference to a IStyleSheet var tff:TextFieldFactory = new TextFieldFactory(StyleSheetManager.collection);

 // The first param is the id.
-It will add # to the string to provide like HTML/CSS var textField:TextField = TextFieldFactory.createTextField("demoStyle", "TextField");
+It will add # to the string to provide like HTML/CSS var textField:TextField = tff.createTextField("demoStyle", "TextField");

 ** Apply Style to any object **